 These are your typical heat lights that emit light, UVA rays, and varying wattages of heat.
 Different bulb sizes and shapes are available, as well as colors of light (wavelengths).
 Daylight bulbs are regular white lights, nightlight bulbs are blue/purple lights, and nocturnal lights are red (don't use painted bulbs).

 The wattage needed depends on the size of the enclosure and if any other heat bulbs are used.
-The size and shape only matters for fitting in your incandescent fixture.
+The size and shape only matter for fitting in your incandescent fixture.

 The shapes of these bulbs usually have a purpose.
 Basking lights are shaped to direct heat into the area directly below the bulb as opposed to the entire tank and are usually shaded on the sides to assist in directing the light.